ronisbr/StringManipulation.jl/README.md

 [![CI](https://github.com/ronisbr/StringManipulation.jl/actions/workflows/ci.yml/badge.svg)](https://github.com/ronisbr/StringManipulation.jl/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/ronisbr/StringManipulation.jl/branch/main/graph/badge.svg?token=XELRWB2KOO)](https://codecov.io/gh/ronisbr/StringManipulation.jl)

-This package has the purpose to provide several functions to manipulate strings with ANSI escape sequences.
+This package has the purpose to provide functions to manipulate strings with ANSI escape sequences.

 ## Alignment

 The function `align_string` can be used to align the string in a field with a specific size to the left, center, or right.

 ```julia
 julia> align_string(